 Monthly premiums generally depend on where you live.
-But most stand-alone drug plans cost around $30 a month in 2020.
+But most stand-alone drug plans cost around $30 a month.

 Further, the average monthly price of cardiovascular medications is about $100 a month.
 But, Part D can help you lower medication costs.

 Does Medicare Cover Heart Monitoring and Testing?

 Medicare will cover critical testing.
 Part B will cover a Cardiovascular blood screen test every five years.
 The blood screen will include cholesterol, lipids, and triglyceride levels.

 If your physician accepts Medicare, you won’t pay for this screen.
 Sometimes, your physician wants more screens than Medicare will cover.